Terms and Conditions for the Web Shop

 If Purchaser is in default of payment, Vendor shall be entitled to charge annual default interest in the amount of 5% for consumers and 9% for business entities above base rate (p.a.) as published by the European Central Bank.
 Should Vendor incur demonstrably higher damage or loss as a result of the default, Vendor shall be entitled to assert a claim for additional payment in respect thereof.

-The delivery period will be up to three working days after Object of Purchase has left the warehouse.
-The relevant date for this provision shall be that stated in the shipping confirmation, which Purchaser receives by email together with a link to the parcel tracking („track & trace“).
+The delivery period will be up to 3-5 working days after the Object of Purchase has left the warehouse.
+The relevant date for this provision shall be that stated in the shipping confirmation, which Purchaser receives via email.
+In case the Purchaser has chosen a shipping with insurance, Purchaser will be informed about tracking per email (“track & trace”).

 8. Offsetting, Retention